Info for Volunteers

 If you have any questions about a project or how to sign up, contact stewardship coordinator Sonny Mazzullo at email@example.com.

 - WHAT: Typical project work includes constructing new trail, signage installation, "logging out" or opening trails for the season, and maintaining existing trail.
-Find out more about project work here.
+Find out more about project work.

 - WHERE: Volunteer Trail Crew projects take place on public lands all across the state.
 We prioritize projects that help address maintenance backlogs of the Forest Service and BLM.

 - WHEN: Projects are typically multiple days long and take place throughout the summer.
 We'll establish a base camp near our work site and camp for the duration of the project.
-Our summer schedule is released on March 1st and can be found online here.
+Our summer schedule is released on March 1st and can be found online.

 - WHY: Volunteers are an essential resource for land management agencies' stewardship work.
 Your volunteer labor helps ensure trails remain accessible to the public for years to come.
 We promise that it'll be a fun and rewarding experience.
 You'll explore new places and make memories and friendships that will last a lifetime.

 - WHO: Adults from all backgrounds and experience levels join our trips every summer.
 Whether you’re a seasoned trail dawg or a first time backpacker, we’d love to have you on the crew!
 Interested in helping, but swinging a tool isn't your thing?
 We’re always looking for camp cooks, volunteer photographers, and packers.
-Check out different ways to help here.
+Check out different wasy to help.
 We'll consider youth volunteers ages 13 and up if they will have a parent/guardian accompanying them during the trip.

-- HOW: Check here to find a trail project that is compatible with your schedule, desires, and physical fitness level.
+- HOW: Find a trail project that is compatible with your schedule, desires, and physical fitness level.
 Register using the tab at the bottom of the project webpage.

 - LEADERSHIP: Projects are coordinated and facilitated by experienced MWA staff.
 Every project will be led by a crew leader with a Wilderness First Responder (WFR) certification, appropriate USFS Sawyer certification. and years of trail project leadership experience.